Graduate Studies and Grenfell Graduate Student Society

 Description: Part time Military opportunities with possible education reimbursement for eligible members.
 Includes both pay and pension plans and medical and dental benefits.

 511 Humber Air Cadets

 Contact: Ken Walsh

-Description: The Association for New Canadians (ANC) is a non-profit, community-based organization dedicated to the delivery of settlement and integration services for immigrants and refugees in Newfoundland and Labrador.
-For over 40 years, the ANC has delivered programs and services that support all aspects of newcomer integration, ranging from settlement information and orientation, to language learning, employment and public education initiatives.
+Description: The Association for New Canadians (ANC) is a non-profit, community-based organization delivering settlement and integration services to immigrants and refugees in Newfoundland and Labrador.
+For over 40 years, the Association has delivered programs and services that support all aspects of immigrant integration, ranging from settlement information and orientation to language learning, skills development and employment.